International

 Choosing the right Company type

 This model is the most common for companies in many sectors.
 As of the end of 2020, approximately 35,000 companies were established in Turkey.
-The two most preferred corporate structures are the Limited Company and the Joint Stock Company, known in Turkish as “Limited Şirket” and “Anonim Şirket”
+The two most preferred corporate structures are the Limited Company and the Joint Stock Company, known in Turkish as “Limited Şirket” and “Anonim Şirket”.

 There are significant differences between these two forms.
 It is crucial to choose the right one based on your long-term goals and strategies in Turkey.
 Otherwise, you may face unexpectedly high taxes in the future.